G8OO Radio Blog 23-04-2021

 One quiet evening, after a long hard day working on our renovations, my wife suggested that I go to a local Norfolk Amateur Radio Club meeting to relax which I did.
 On my first evening I found there was a CW class run by Roger G3LDI so I decided to sit in on it.
 I have not used Morse for over 25 years and Roger’s tremendous enthusiasm inspired me to think that CW could be something that could rekindle my interest in radios so I decided to join the club.
 Consequently, I installed a small 2m radio in our kitchen and an old whip antenna on our chimney just to listen into the local NARC Morse classes.

-I became aware that NARC annually enter the RSGB CC 80m contests and I thought this could be 1½ hours of fun which led me to install my old FT1000Mp MK5 into the 2m setup space and an HF long wire antenna which is an old 160m HF Carolina Windom Special 256 feet of wire antenna that I have used on Dx-perditions.
-This was erected at 7mts agl and I accept that this setup will have a very limited performance but has lead me back into HF contesting where I enter CW competitions with the hope that this will improve my CW reading skills.
+I became aware that NARC annually enter the RSGB CC 80m contests and I thought this could be 1½ hours of fun which led me to install my old FT1000Mp MK5 into the 2m setup space and an HF long wire antenna which was an old 160m HF Carolina Windom Special 256 feet of wire antenna that I have used on Dx-perditions.
+This was erected at 7mts agl and I accepted that this setup would have a very limited performance but has lead me back into HF contesting where I enter CW competitions with the hope that this will improve my CW reading skills.

 During 2018 my XYL and I completed the bungalow internal renovations but then my wife suggested that we build an additional garden room on the rear of the property (to include a tumble dryer) and this could also be a permanent home for my radio equipment.

 After many years in radio my only interest is contesting and I do very little rag chewing unless it is during a CW lesson or on the air with friends.